alanrogers/agar22/legofit/README.md

 make graphs of the results.
 Details of this exercise are in the [Legofit tutorial](https://alanrogers.github.io/agar22/legofit/legotut.pdf).

+In the first exercise, everyone will study the data in file `europe/data.opf` and fit the model in directory `europe/a`.
+If there is time, we'll do a second exercise in which students will study a data set (either Europe, Quechua, or Bougainville) and a model of their choice.

+Before the workshop starts, please try to install legofit on your own computer.
+Instructions can be found in the tutorial.
+We'll spend some time during the workshop sorting out installation issues.

 This current directory contains:

 * europe: directory containing the code and data for the analysis